 A grant is gift aid that does not have to be repaid.
-Only undergraduate students pursuing their first bachelor's degrees are eligible for grants.
-Five grants are available at The University of Alabama:
+The following Federal and State grants are available at The University of Alabama:

 Federal Pell Grant

-The Supplemental Educational Opportunity Grant is a federal program based on exceptional financial need and availability of funds.
-The amount of an SEOG award varies.
-To be considered, a student must be eligible for a Federal Pell Grant.
+The Federal Supplemental Educational Opportunity Grant is a federal program based on exceptional financial need and availability of funds.
+The amount of an FSEOG award varies.
+To be considered, a student must be eligible for the maximum Federal Pell Grant.